 - 1/2 teaspoon pepper

-- With a meat fork, pierce holes in both sides of steaks.
-Place in a large resealable bag.
-Add the onion, lemon juice, oil, garlic salt, thyme, oregano, celery salt and pepper.
-Seal bag and turn to coat; refrigerate for 6 hours or overnight.
+- With a meat fork, pierce holes in both sides of steak.
+Place in a shallow glass container or large resealable bag.
+Combine onion, lemon juice, oil, garlic salt, thyme, oregano, celery salt and pepper; pour over meat.
+Cover and refrigerate for 6 hours or overnight.

-- Drain and discard marinade.
-Broil steaks 6 in. from the heat for 8 minutes.
+- Discard marinade.
+Place steak on a broiler pan.
+Broil 6 in. from the heat for 8 minutes.
 Brush with butter and turn.
 Broil 6 minutes longer or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Yield: 10 servings.
+Yield: 8-10 servings.

 Originally published as Broiled Sirloin in Quick Cooking November/December 1999, p36